rajpandya737/Anisync/README.md

 I will try to maintain this site and add new features when possible, however, with school and other commitments, I cannot guarantee that I will be able to.
 If you have any suggestions, feel free to let me know.
 As of right now, a few features I would like to add are:
  - Anilist Support
  - Top Anime ranked by MAL and their maps
+ - Sorting by categories other than user rating

 ## Credits